 Children are encouraged to use the Spring Grove Library to promote reading skills and to further their interests and understanding.
 Students have a weekly library period for checking out books and learning library skills.
-There is no fee for library use, but books that are lost or excessively damaged will be charged to the borrower.
+The proper care of books is the responsibility of each student.
+There is no fee for library use, but books that are lost or excessively damaged will be charged to the borrower or their parent/guardian.
 The usual charge for a lost or ruined book is set by the librarian.
 The principal will send a letter to the parents notifying them of the amount due for a lost or damaged book.